dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Technical Terms/Design Patterns/Creational Patterns/Lazy Patterns/Lazy Evaluation.md

 ### [[JavaScript]]
 In [[JavaScript]], lazy evaluation can be simulated by using a generator.
-For example, the stream of all Fibonacci numbers can be written, using [[memoization]], as:
+For example, the stream of all Fibonacci numbers can be written, using [[Memoization]], as:
 ```javascript
 /**
  * Generator functions return generator objects, which reify lazy evaluation.